ooseni/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

     	. where index is the index of the node, starting at 0 . if the node does not exist, return NULL

+8. This script writes a function that returns the sum of all the data (n) of a listint_t linked list.

+    	.
+Prototype: int sum_listint(listint_t *head);
+    	. if the list is empty, return 0